lance-menard/mqtt-smart-lock-demo/README.md

 To start the application in "watch" mode (with automatic restarts on code changes), simply run `npm run watch:server` or `npm run watch:client`.

+## Manual Lock/Unlock

+To manually unlock the door with a key run `manual_unlock`.
+To manually lock the door with a key run `manual_lock`.

 ## To do:

 - Implement client state and subscriptions for lock and unlock (Sarah)